 The answer to this question is yes.
 Your baking powder will eventually go bad as it is sensitive to humidity and moisture.
 However, its shelf-life is pretty long.
 Your baking powder can last six months or up to a year.

 How To Test If Your Baking Powder Has Gone Bad

 Baking powder doesn’t show signs of spoilage; however, it may lose its usefulness as it deteriorates in quality over time.
 For that reason, you’ll have to test your baking powder to see if it will still perform its baking function and hasn’t lost its potency.

 To test your baking powder, use a third cup of hot water, and put one teaspoon in it.
 It should begin to fizzle and bubble immediately.
 If it does bubble, then you can continue with your baking.
 If it doesn’t, your baking powder isn’t unsafe, but it will not make your baking dishes rise as it is supposed to.

 So get rid of it and head to the store for a new one.

 To keep your baking powder fresh and potent for as long as possible, keep it covered in a cool, dark place such as a pantry.
 Make sure it is away from moisture.
 If it happens to get wet, it will lose its ability to perform its functions.

-Remember: keep it sealed in an airtight container after opening to retain its freshness.
+Remember: keep it sealed in an airtight container to retain its freshness after opening.